List of power stations in Iran: Decentralized power generation

-In addition to the above power plants, there was 1800 MW cumulative installed capacity in 2011, which belonged to small scale decentralized power plants, some of which were not connected to the national grid, and many being privately built and run.
+In addition to the above power plants, there was 1800 MW cumulative installed capacity in 2011, which belonged to small -scale decentralized power plants, some of which were not connected to the national grid, and many being privately built and run.
 This capacity is planned for increase to more than 10,000 MW with emphasis on renewable energy and trigeneration.
-Similarly there was 418 MW of capacity belonging to diesel generator based plants supplying hard to reach areas.
+Similarly, there was 418 MW of capacity belonging to diesel-based plants supplying hard-to-reach areas.